Who's that with Santa? An introduction to Black Peter

 As reported in an academic paper by Alison Blakely, 'Blacks in the Dutch World: The Evolution of Racial Imagery in a Modern Society', 'the inimitable, enduring figure of Zwarte Piet may be the best representation of all of the composite image of blacks which has come down through the centuries.
 He is based on a christian religious tradition going all the way back to the Classical period of Western civilisation'.

-Wikipedia's definition supports the theory that Zwarte Pieten represent the 'devil' and their definition of Zwarte Piet at the time of writing had been 'tagged' since July 2006 as the neutrality of the definition has been disputed.
+Wikipedia's definition supports the theory that Zwarte Pieten represent the 'devil' and their definition of Zwarte Piet at the time of writing had been 'tagged' as the neutrality of the definition has been disputed.

-However, after having trawled through some forums I gleaned from people who have grown up with this tradition that it is no longer a racist thing, and that the message they were given as a child and the message they pass down to their children is that Zwarte Piet's face is blackened with soot due to his entering houses via the chimney.
+People who have grown up with this tradition, however, insist it is no longer a racist thing, and that the message they were given as a child and the message they pass to their children is that Zwarte Piet's face is blackened with soot due to his entering houses via the chimney.
+Reportedly in Dutch-speaking Flanders in Belgium, the faces are sometimes less painted or 'geschminkt' than the faces of the Pieten in the Netherlands.

 In French-speaking Belgium, St Nicolas visits children, along with his side-kick Père Fouettard, who has been known to use his whip to chastise naughty children.
 The duo check out the status of the children's behaviour shortly before the time they are due to receive presents, on 6 December.